HyeonhoonLee/KoNLP/README.md

 # KoNLP
-Github repo for developing the optimized Natural Language Processing Model for Korean Language.
+Github repo to develop the optimized Natural Language Processing Model for Korean Language.